 Village Parcel: 44 feet, not including architectural features

 Access.
 Vehicular access to the Property shall be via St. Johns Avenue and limited to two (2) access points, substantially as depicted on the Site Plan.
-The final location of all access points is subject to the review and approval of the City’s Traffic Engineer.
+The eastern driveway shall be relocated westward to most closely align with the driveway to the Ale Pie House on the opposite side of St. Johns Avenue.
+The existing westbound center turn lane shall be extended eastward past the eastern driveway.
+The final location of all access points is subject to the review and approval of the City’s Traffic Engineer and will be coordinated with the Planning and Development Department and the Florida Department of Transportation.
 Within the Property, internal access shall be provided by reciprocal easements for ingress and egress among the driveways of the Commander Parcel and the Village Parcel.

 Pedestrian Circulation.
 All new and existing sidewalks shall be at least five (5) feet wide and constructed of traditional hexagonal pavers.
 The existing sidewalk shall be replaced along all street frontages.
 If permitted by the Florida Department of Transportation (the “FDOT”), Applicant shall install a green right-of-way with a curb in between the sidewalk and the street along all street frontages to reduce the travel lane to eleven (11) feet in order to create a more pedestrian friendly streetscape and slow traffic.
 Applicant shall apply to the FDOT for approval to reduce the travel lane and shall diligently pursue such approval.
 Pedestrian connections shall be established from the right-of-way to buildings according to section 656.399.30.
 A public boardwalk shall be constructed along Fishweir Creek at a minimum width of eight (8) feet.
 Subject to approval by the City of Jacksonville, public access shall be provided to and from the public boardwalk from Herschel Street and from St. Johns Avenue.
 Access to public improvements shall be provided as depicted on the Site Plan.

 Recreational / Open Space.
 A minimum of fifty (50) square feet of active recreation area shall be provided per each dwelling unit for a total of 13,000 square feet of recreation area, which recreation area shall comply with the requirements of Section 656.399.33.
 Applicant proposes to install (i) a boardwalk with eighteen (18) boat slips along Fishweir Creek (the “Boardwalk”), (ii) a kayak launch into Fishweir Creek (the “Kayak Launch”), (iii) landscaped courtyards throughout the Property and (iv) enclosed recreational areas, all as depicted on the Site Plan.
 The Boardwalk and the Kayak Launch shall be accessible to the public.
 The boat slips shall be limited to twelve (12) private boat slips and six (6) public boat slips.
+The boat slips shall be developed in accordance with the Manatee Protection Plan.

 Signage.
+External illumination and reverse channel illumination shall be permitted.
+“Back-lit” signage is prohibited.

 Commercial Signage.